spcho-dev/ORBIT/README.md

 # Run ORBIT using the STRING network for pan-cancer prediction
 python run_model.py STRING pan-cancer

-# Run ORBIT using the CPDB network for BRCA (Breast Cancer)
+# Run ORBIT using the CPDB network for BRCA
 python run_model.py CPDB BRCA

-# Run ORBIT using the BioGRID network for KIRC (Kidney Renal Clear Cell Carcinoma)
+# Run ORBIT using the BioGRID network for KIRC
 python run_model.py BioGRID KIRC